sztupy/tumblr-tools/README.md

 npm exec tsx import.ts
 ```

-This will import the dump into the database, run some analytics on it, and specifically highlight blogs that are done in the target language (`ENGLISH` in this example)
+This will import the dump into the database, run some analytics on it.

 ## Notes